Stocks head lower over mixed signals on trade negotiations

 Investors will get a more detailed look at the Federal Reserve’s latest decision to cut interest rates when the central bank releases minutes from its October meeting on Wednesday.

 HP also said it was concerned about Xerox’s debt.
 Both companies have faced difficulties as the demand for printed documents and ink have waned.
-Xerox fell just under 1%.
+Xerox fell 1%.

+KEEPING UP: CoverGirl owner Coty rose 2.3% after buying a majority of reality TV Star Kylie Jenner’s beauty business.

+Jenner is part of the “Keeping Up with the Kardashians” reality show family.
+She founded Kylie Cosmetics in 2015, relying on her hundreds of millions of social media followers to promote the brand.